doga/qworum-application-template-with-semantic-data/README.md

 In order to make the programmatic handling of RDF easy, this project uses the ORM-like [OSM](https://github.com/doga/object-semantic-mapping) framework on top of RDF.

-## The "Hello World" Qworum application
+## The application structure

+### Qworum API

 This website implements a Qworum API that has 2 endpoints:

-- the `home` endpoint, which is an application (an endpoint that normally never returns a result), and
+- The `home` endpoint, which is the main application (meaning that this is an endpoint that never returns a result).
-- the `view-product` endpoint, called by `home`.
+- The `view-product` endpoint, called by `home`.

-Here is the directory structure:
+### Directory structure

 - `rdf-store` contains the application's RDF data.
 In a real-world application this could be replaced by a [SPARQL](https://www.w3.org/TR/sparql11-overview/) API endpoint.
 - Directories of the form `v{number}` each contain a different version of the application's API.
 They contain the first phases of the API endpoints (`home`, `view-product` etc), which are charged with redirecting the user to localised phases.
 - Directories with 2-letter names such as `en` contain the localised phases that the end-user actually sees.
-- Although this is not required for a knowledge graph application, RDF can also be used internally by the application.
-This is shown by `settings.ttl` which defines the API version that will run by default and the localisations that are available.
+- RDF can also be used internally by applications.
+This is shown by the `settings.ttl` file which defines the API version that will run by default and the localisations that are available.

 ## Demo